ra2607Alessandro/GEMM/README.md

 Thanks for everyone who is visiting this repository.

-If you believe that this project and the premise upon which is built don't esitate in leaving a star and contacting me.
+If you believe in this project and the premise upon which is built, don't hesitate in leaving a star and contacting me.

 ### License